FreifunkMYK/alpine-php-processwire/README.md

-##### This image is being maintained.
+##### This image is a fork from http://www.wordpressdocker.com project and being maintained.
 Fork it and change it fit your needs.
-Upgrade your site using the upgrade strategy on wordpressdocker.com

-Full documentation for this project can be found here: http://www.wordpressdocker.com/
+Full documentation for this project can be found here: not yet :-(

-# Lightweight WordPress PHP7 PHP-FPM7 & Nginx Docker Image
+# Lightweight ProcessWire PHP7 PHP-FPM7 & Nginx Docker Image

-Lightwight Docker image for the (latest) PHP-FPM and Nginx to run WordPress based on [AlpineLinux](http://alpinelinux.org)
+Lightwight Docker image for the (latest) PHP-FPM and Nginx to run ProcessWire based on [AlpineLinux](http://alpinelinux.org)

 * Image size only ~131MB !
 * Very new packages (alpine:edge) 2016-07-21: